SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 Click the menu icon and in the context menu select **Remove**, to remove the entry from the list.

-As with data points, you can turn the visibility of an alarm/ event in the data explorer on and off by moving the slider.
+As with data points, you can turn the visibility of an alarm/ event in the data explorer on and off by using the toggle.

 ### <a name="create-widget"></a>Creating widgets from the data explorer